denten-books/plain-text/3-projection.md

 [^ln3-oed]: The Oxford English suggests as one of the usages "Any physical material (as tape, disk, paper, etc.) used for recording or reproducing data, images, or sound."

+[^ln3-siegert]: Siegert takes the Virag as an "apocryphal emblem" of a "systematic logic in the dominant cultural technique," representative of the "order of digital signals" [@siegert_cacography_2011, 41].
+Although not concerned with the history or philosophy of digital media explicitly, Siegert suggests that the writing telegraph symbolizes the cleansing of "the noise of all graphic form."
+His theory of cultural techniques instead creates "an awareness for the plenitude of a world of as yet undistinguished things, that, as an inexhaustible reservoir of possibilities, remain the basic point of reference for every type of culture" [@siegert_cacography_2011, 35].

+[^ln3-virag]: The Pollak-Virag device also proposed an "electromagnetic vibrator" coupled to a recording "mirror-galvanometer."
+The authors further specify for "the vibrator on the receiving instrument [to] vibrate in harmony with these impulses, vibrating in one direction or the other, according to their sign and to an extent depending on their intensity" [@pollak_means_1900].

+[^ln3-dervish]: One could make more of the Dervish being used here as a negative example, in an instance of colonial gaze.
+But Murray himself was an empire outsider, born in the small, remote town of Invercargill, New Zealand (a town that also happens to be one of the southern-most cities in world).
+"I am a child of the Southern Cross," he writes in *Philosophy of Power*, "and I have no preordained respect for geniuses born under the Northern constellations" [@murray_philosophy_1939, 51].

+[^ln3-swedenborg]: See @swedenborg_treatise_1778, regarding the "gross error of those who assert the materiality of the soul, affirming it to be homogeneous, and continuous with the body; whereas it is heterogeneous, and discrete" (24).
+Swedenborg gives the neoplatonic, monistic articulation of the matter to the angels, in the "Angelic Idea of Creation," writing "The question was asked, 'Whence, then, is hell?'
+They said, 'From man's freedom, without which a man would not be a man,' because man, from that freedom, broke the continuity in himself; and this being broken, separation took place; and the continuity, which was in him from creation, became like a chain, or a piece of linked work, which falls to pieces when the hooks above are broken or torn out, and then hangs down from small threads.
+Separation or rupture was brought about, and is brought about, by the denial of God" [@swedenborg_apocalypse_1901, 290].

+[^ln3-golumbia]: See @golumbia_cultural_2009: "Following a line of criticism that extends at least as farm back as Kant [...] (loc.
+63)."
+Paraphrasing
+@deleuze_postscript_1992, Golumbia writes "To submit a phenomenon to computation is to striate otherwise-smooth details, among details, to push upwards towards the sovereign, to make only high-level control available to the user and then only those aspects of control that are deemed appropriate to the sovereign (loc.
+159)."
+To get to the bottom of the contemporary unease with digitization, we will first examine some of the material contexts that support the propagation of digital media.
+We will then look at a few formal, theoretical attempts to describe the particularity of digital representation.
+Finally, we will have the chance to examine the specifics by which digital media necessitates a change in the "mode" of specifically digital apprehension.

+[^ln3-digital]: For a summary of digital physics and metaphysics see
+@steinhart_digital_1998 and @floridi_against_2009.

+[^ln3-bergsonism]: On the rather complex topic of discrete vs. continuous multiplicities in Bergsonian thought see also @james_pluralistic_1909 and
+@deleuze_bergsonism_1990.